-Directors are elected by a plurality of the votes represented by the shares of common stock present at the meeting in person or by proxy.
+Directors are elected by a plurality of the votes represented by the shares of common stock and Series A Preferred Stock (on as anconverted basis) present at the meeting in person or by proxy.
 This means that the five (5) director nominees with the most affirmative votes will be elected.
 Withheld votes, abstentions and broker non-votes will have no effect.

-• Proposal 2 - Ratification of the selection of EFP Rotenberg, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2013.
+• Proposal 2 - Ratification of the selection of Freed Maxick, CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2015.